 - Clinical use to treat Alzheimer’s: 1000 – 1200mg / day

-In longitudinal studies, even large doses of 1000mg are safe.
+In longitudinal studies, even the larger doses of 1000mg are safe.
 Less than 1% of people experience adverse effects, the most common of which are upset stomach and headache.

-It doesn’t negatively affect sleep quality, so no need avoid taking it at night, although some people report vivid dreams after taking alpha-GPC.
+It doesn’t negatively affect sleep quality, so there is no need avoid taking it at night.
+(Some people do report particularly vivid dreams after taking alpha-GPC.)

-OK just kidding about that last one, but you could if you wanted to. 😉
+Okay, just kidding about that last one.
+But you could if you wanted to. 😉

 What is Alpha-GPC?